- Brand name

 Do not take Prodeinextra if you are allergic to it or any of the ingredients listed at the end of this leaflet, morphine or oxycodone.

 Some symptoms of an allergic reaction include skin rash, itching, shortness of breath or swelling of the face, lips or tongue, which may cause difficulty in swallowing or breathing.

 Do not give Prodeinextra to children under 12 years.

-Do not give Prodeinextra to children aged below 18 years who have undergone tonsillectomy and/or adenoidectomy to treat sleep apnoea.
+Do not give Prodeinextra to children aged between 12-18 years who have undergone tonsillectomy and/or adenoidectomy to treat sleep apnoea.